BlankSourceCode/vscode-devtools/README.md

 - Start chrome with remote-debugging enabled on port 9222
     - `chrome.exe --remote-debugging-port=9222`
 - Open the devtools inside VS Code
+    - Either
-    - Run the `DevTools for Chrome: Attach to a target` command
+      - Run the `DevTools for Chrome: Attach to a target` command to attch to an instance of Chrome that's running
+      - Run the `DevTools for Chrome: Launch` command to launch Chrome and attach to it (you can navigate to whatever page you want)
     - Select a target from the drop down